Community Assets & Facilities Fund

-The Community Assets & Facilities Fund is for capital developments, and designed to help communities create and maintain the community assets and facilities needed to meaningfully participate in community life.
+The Community Assets & Facilities Fund (CAFF) is for capital developments and is designed to help communities create and maintain the community assets and facilities needed to meaningfully participate in community life.
 We want to look at projects that are designed to help the wider community – for example, these can include new buildings, major renovations, playgrounds and skate parks.

-Before applying for funding under this fund, please contact us to check that this is the right fit for your project, by calling us free on: 0800 878 720 or emailing us at: [email protected]
+Before applying for this funding initiative, please contact us to check that this is the right fit for your project.
+Call and speak to one of our Community Advisors on freephone: 0800 878 720 or emailing us at: [email protected]z

 To apply for funding, you’ll need to show that your project: